KS4

 The vast majority of employers require learners to have certain technical skills, knowledge and understanding to work in a particular sector, but they are also looking for employability skills to ensure that employees are effective in the workplace.

-Please click here for the NCFE Employability curriculum map
+Please click here for the curriculum plan

 -